noahehall/theBookOfNoah/databases/_arrangodb.md

 ### general index properties
 	- user-defined indexes can only be created on a collection level
 	- unique: no two docs can have the same value
+		- inserting docs with a duplicate key will lead to a unqiue constrint violation
 	- sparse: only those docs whose index attribute has a value set to a NON NULL value will be indexed
 		- i.e. not all docs have to be indexed
+			- docs whose value is set to null will not be indexed
-		- usefulf for optional attributes
+		- useful for optional attributes

 	- foreground index: only permitted under an exclusive collection lock
 		- i.e the collection is not available while the index is being crated
 	- background index: the collection remains mostly avialable during the index creation
 		- only available in the `RocksDB` storage engine

 ### index types
 	- system indexes (automatically created)